History of Portland, Oregon: Cultural history

 While visual arts had always been important in the Pacific Northwest, the mid-1990s saw a dramatic rise in the number of artists, independent galleries, site-specific shows and public discourse about the arts.
 Several arts publications were founded.
-The Portland millennial art renaissance has been described, written about and commented on in publications such as ARTnews, Artpapers, Art in America, Modern Painters and Artforum and discussed on CNN.
+The Portland millennial art renaissance has been described, written about and commented on in publications such as ARTnews, Art Papers, Art in America, Modern Painters and Artforum and discussed on CNN.
 The Wall Street Journal's Peter Plagens noted the vibrancy of Portland's alternative art spaces.